SamarVishwakarma2006/Bank-system/README.md

 # Bank-system
-A simple java program which simulates a bank transition
+A simple java program which simulates a bank transition with module